 For recurring dyspepsia, common causes include

-Cancer (of the stomach Stomach Cancer A Helicobacter pylori infection is a risk factor for stomach cancer.
+Cancer (of the stomach Stomach Cancer A Helicobacter pylori infection is a major risk factor for stomach cancer.
 Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.
-Diagnosis includes endoscopy and biopsy... read more or esophagus Esophageal Cancer Esophageal cancers develop in the cells that line the wall of the esophagus (the tube that connects the throat to the stomach).
-Tobacco and alcohol use, human papillomavirus infections, and... read more )
+Diagnosis includes endoscopy... read more or esophagus Esophageal Cancer Esophageal cancers develop in the cells that line the wall of the esophagus (the tube that connects the throat to the stomach).
+Tobacco and alcohol use, gastroesophageal reflux, and obesity... read more )

 Delayed gastric (stomach) emptying